-While men are less likely than women to develop depression, they are also less likely to recognize the condition and seek help for it.
+While men are less likely to develop depression, they are also less likely to recognize the condition and seek help for it.

 Getting help is especially important for older men, who have a higher risk of depression than their younger counterparts.